top of page

 A Socialist Future

 While insisting that ‘we have a degree of class struggle,’ calling the classified society egalitarian has been controversial.
-[5] In such socio-economic structures, if there is a lack of resources, while equality of classes is presumed to exist, a socialist future will prevail.
+[5] In such socio-economic structures, a socialist future will prevail if resources are lacking and equality of classes is presumed to exist.

 Rentism Segment

-The concept of rentism (or property rights, rent, etc.) defines a property relationship based on commission and rent, in contrast to the Star Trek and Karl Marx type of society that the author says he watches or enjoys reading much.
+The concept of rentism (or property rights, rent, etc.) defines a property relationship based on commission and rent, in contrast to the Star Trek and Karl Marx types of society that the author says he watches or enjoys reading.
 That is, generating income from access to intangible assets such as patents and copyrights.
 Besides physical property, intellectual property rights are also mentioned in this concept.
 The capitalist society sees intellectual property as a right.
-At the same time, the state draws the boundaries of intellectual property, and its weight protects the economic power and interests of the nations.
-The rentism segment emerges when the abundance of resources supports socio-economic structures in which hierarchy exists.
+Simultaneously, the state establishes the limits of intellectual property, ensuring its protection of nations' economic power and interests.
+The rentism segment emerges when the abundance of resources supports socioeconomic structures in which hierarchy exists.

 A dystopian socio-economic structure